developer0hye/Num-Workers-Search/README.md

 To find **optimal** num_worker for PyTorch DataLoader is the key towards fast training.

-I simply did an experiment using CIFAR10 Dataset to show the importance of num_worker.

 I measured the total time for loading all the training data of CIFAR10 Dataset with various num_worker size on my PC and Google's Colab.

 ## on my PC